umbraco/UmbracoDocs/Reference/Querying/IPublishedContent/index.md

 	<h1>@pageName</h1>

 ## [Properties](Properties.md)
-Listing and explanation of IPublishedContent properties & standard helpers for Content and Media.
+Listing and explanation of IPublishedContent properties, standard helpers & extension methods for Content and Media.

 ## [Collections & Filtering](Collections.md)
 Methods for IPublishedContent collections and filtering.